jonasIv/udacity-data-engineering/Data Modeling/Project 1/README.md

 ## Data

 ### Song Data
 The song data is in JSON format and contains metadata about a song and the artist of that song.
 The files can be found in `data/song_data/`.
-Below is an example of the contents of a song data file:
+Below is an example of the content of a song data file:
 <table border="1" class="dataframe">
   <thead>
     <tr>